dk14/wolfram-mega/docs/contracts.md

 Unlike Marlowe, `OfferTerms` is closer to modern quantitative finance, taking two-party binary option as a basis.

-Traders can write their own interpreter for `OfferTerms` since the logic is trivial: binary options which can depend on outcomes of other binary options.
+Traders can write their own interpreter for `OfferTerms` since the logic is trivial: binary options which can depend on outcomes of other binary options (`OfferTerms.dependsOn`).

-This approach is compatible with Bitcoin DLC, since trading app developers can simply generate a tree of CET transaction straightforwardly from `OfferTerms`.
-It also allows to generate contracts for any chain.
+This approach is compatible with Bitcoin DLC, since trading app developers can simply generate a tree of CET transactions straightforwardly from `OfferTerms`.
+It also allows to generate contracts for any chain, given that `OfferTerms` interpreter is written for that chain.

 ## Example